smatechnologies/cegid-orli-connector-docs/docs/operation.md

 Field | Description
 --------- | -----------
 **User Id**          | Required field, defining the Windows batch user that the connector will be executed under.
-**Connector Path**   | Required field that contains the installed location of the Cegid Orli Connector.
+**Connector Path**   | Required field that contains the installed location of the Cegid ORLI Connector.
 This consists of a global property value which contains the root installation directory.
 Default value is **OrliPath**.
 If more than one Orli Connectors is installed on the same system, then an additional global property should be defined and the entry in this field updated.
 **User Name v21.0.0**| Required field that contains the name of a Cegid user that has the required privileges to execute the job.
 **User Name v22.0.0**| Value is maintained for compatibility reasons, but no longer used by the connector.
 Instead the user value in the configuration file used.
 **Language Profile** | Optional field that contains the language to be used when generating information.
 This allows a different language to be used instead of the default language associated with the user profile.
 The value must be a defined value in the application.